penumbra-zone/UIPs/uips/uip-4.md

 ## Backwards Compatibility

-Since the `backref_commitment` field is proposed to be optional, there should be no compatibility issues.
-The `EffectHash` for a `Spend` will be unchanged if the `backref_commitment` field is absent.
-Once all clients have added `backref_commitment` support, a future UIP could make the field mandatory.
+Since the `encrypted_backref` field is proposed to be optional, there should be no compatibility issues.
+The `EffectHash` for a `Spend` will be unchanged if the `encrypted_backref` field is absent.
+Once all clients have added `encrypted_backref` support, a future UIP could make the field mandatory.

 ## Security Considerations

 This specification considered several security considerations:

-1. Encryption: The symmetric encryption scheme used for `backref_commitment` uses a symmetric key derived from the OVK.
+1. Encryption: The symmetric encryption scheme used for `encrypted_backref` uses a symmetric key derived from the OVK.
 Using a random nonce, included as part of the ciphertext, ensures that no duplicate (key, nonce) pairs can appear.
 Nonces MUST not repeat to ensure this.
-2. Malleability prevention: Including `backref_commitment` in the `EffectHash` transaction signing mechanism ensures that the field cannot be replaced by an adversary.
+2. Malleability prevention: Including `encrypted_backref` in the `EffectHash` transaction signing mechanism ensures that the field cannot be replaced by an adversary.
 If the field is malleable and the adversary knows the client is using DAGSync, an adversary may attempt to force clients to forget or lose funds.

 ## Copyright